-Name of the position(s) and/or committee(s) Responsibility Frequency of reporting to the board on forests related issues Please explain Other C-Suite Officer, please specify (Continent/Regional Presidents and other C-suite executives as members of the Serve 360 Executive Leadership Council) forests-related risks and opportunities As important matters arise Marriott's Serve 360 Executive Leadership Council is co-chaired by the Global Chief Communications & Public Affairs Officer and the Chief Global Officer, Global Operations and includes the CEO, the Presidents of each regional business division, and C-level executives representing each global division.
-This representation ensures that every functional discipline within Marriott is involved in guiding and implementing the company's sustainability and social impact strategy.
-The Serve 360 Executive Leadership Council provides strategic direction and makes investment decisions to guide the achievement of the Serve 360 sustainability and social impact goals.
+Name of the position(s) and/or committee(s) Forests related responsibilities of this position reporting to Please explain Other C-Suite Officer, please specify (Continent/Regional Presidents and other C-suite executives as members of the Serve 360 Executive Leadership Council) Monitoring progress against forests-related corporate targets Assessing forests-related risks and opportunities Managing forests-related risks and opportunities was and opportunities As important matters arise Marriott's Serve 360 Executive Leadership Council is chaired by the Global Officer Communications & Public Affairs and Chief Global Officer, Global Operations and includes the President and CEO, the Presidents of each regional business division, and C-level executives representing each global division.
+This representation helps provide that every functional discipline within Marriott is involved in guiding and implementing the company's sustainability and social impact strategy.
+The Serve 360 Executive Leadership Council provides strategic direction and makes investment decisions to help guide the achievement of the Serve 360 sustainability and social impact goals.
 These goals include reducing the company's environmental impacts, sourcing responsibly, and designing and operating sustainable hotels.
 The Serve 360 Executive Leadership Council helps manage and assess sustainability risks by setting targets (e.g., carbon intensity reduction, responsible procurement) and by investing in programs.
 This Council typically meets twice per year to discuss Serve 360-related investment decisions and analyze recommendations from the Serve 360 Advisory Council.
-The Council also provides updates to the Inclusion and Social Impact Committee of the Board of Directors and reviews progress towards Marriott's responsible sourcing goals. specify (Senior Vice President (SVP), Marriott Global forests-related As important matters arise Marriott's SVP of Global Procurement shares responsibility for policies and actions relating to deforestation risks with other discipline leaders.
+The Council also provides updates to the Inclusion and Social Impact Committee of the Board of Directors.
+The Council also reviews progress towards Marriott's responsible sourcing goal.
+Other, please specify (Senior Vice President (SVP), Marriott Global Procurement) Assessing forests-related risks and opportunities Managing forests-related risks and opportunities As important matters arise Marriott's SVP of Global Procurement shares responsibility for policies and actions relating to deforestation risks with other discipline leaders.
 At the operations level, property audits are conducted to review compliance with standards.
-Marriott's SVP Global Procurement is also part of our Serve 360 governance structure and sits on the Serve 360 Advisory Council.
+Marriott's SVP Procurement is also part of our Serve 360 governance structure and sits on the Serve 360 Advisory Council.
 As a Serve 360 Advisory Council member, Marriott's SVP Procurement assesses Serve 360 goal performance, provides updates and develops recommendations for the Serve 360 Executive Leadership Council, and helps to develop Serve 360 scorecards to show progress against the Serve 360 goals.